And then he thought of his father ... Beacon Hill at the beginning of autumn ... Beacon Hill ...The landscape of his childhood. - Jonathan Coe

 Hair (U.S. / W. Germany, 1979)

 Directed by the Czech-American filmmaker Miloš Forman (One Flew Over the Cuckoo's Next, Amadeus), Hair was a re-write of Ragni & Rado's one-off Broadway musical from the late '60s about American hippies and their opposition to the Vietnam War.
 The central character is a young draftee from Oklahoma named Claude Hooper Bukowski (played in the movie by John Savage, who'd made it big the previous year in Michael Cimino's The Deer Hunter).
 After getting his call-up papers, Bukowski comes to New York and falls in with a free-spirited bunch of hippies whose "leader" is the charismatic rebel George Berger (Treat Williams, in his star debut); Beverly d'Angelo plays Sheila Franklin, a blonde from the right side of the tracks who sends Bukowski's head spinning with thoughts of love.
 Eventually, however, the young recruit enlists and goes off to boot camp in Nevada, where he's only spared from being shipped overseas when he's paid an unexpected call by none other than Berger and his gang of merry pranksters.
 The film ends in tragedy, nonetheless.
 Forman's handling of this story, with a script by Michael Weller, mixes humour with moral outrage; the choreography by Twyla Tharp is dynamic and beautiful; the original music by Galt MacDermot ("Aquarius," "Easy to Be Hard," "Somebody to Love," "Good Morning, Starshine") is by turns tender and glorious; and the cinematography by Forman's compatriot and longtime collaborator Miroslav Ondříček is both fluid and beautifully framed.
 And the film's politics?
 They're not as radical as the stage musical's, but for that reason they've aged well.
 The new Blu-ray from the BFI (which also includes a DVD copy, similarly code-locked for British and European players) easily bests the barebones Blu-ray released in 2011 in the U.S. by Fox.
 For starters, there are subtitles for all the songs, which now soar in lossless audio (a choice of DTS-HD 5.1 surround sound or PCM 2.0 stereo).
 Extras include an hour of audio of an onstage 1969 conversation with director Nicolas Ray (who appeared in the movie as 'The General'), a 15-minute image gallery and a three-minute trailer.
-There are also four vintage shorts: an animation called "Aquarius," 1966, 8 mins.; the documentary "San Francisco," 1968, 16 mins., with a Pink Floyd soundtrack; and the music films "Indian Pop Instrumental," 1970, 3 mins., and "Discomania," 1979, 25 mins.
+There are also three psychedelic shorts from the period: a stop-motion animation called "Aquarius" (1966, 8 mins.), a frenetically paced documentary collage called "San Francisco" (1968, 16 mins., featuring a Pink Floyd soundtrack and fleeting glimpses of a performance), and the sitar music video "Indian Pop Instrumental" (1970, 3 mins.).
+Finally, oddly,there's "Discomania" (1979, 25 mins.), a rather awkward comedy fantasy of a pimpled young geek (Rick Davies) who tries to break into the disco scene by touring the London clubs and talking up the most fetching girls on the dancefloor.
 An illustrated colour booklet rounds out the package.

 1 from Second Run